patricksimonian/strapi-demo/README.md

 `make it simple -> make it work -> make it right -> make it better`

-I comforatably covered up to `make it work`.
+I comfortably covered up to `make it work`.
 My hope is to transfer the pod template into a cron job.
 This would require modification of the backup playbook to not delete the pod as a final task.